Safety Governance & Leadership

 Effective safety disclosures align with the key criteria of safety leadership as well as the safety governance frameworks of organisations.
 Rates of public disclosures of safety related activities have steadily increased over the past decade.

-Research has identified 24 categories of safety disclosures that are included within annual reports and CSR reports.
+Dr Kirstin Ferguson’s PhD research identified 24 categories of safety disclosures that are included within annual reports and CSR reports.
 Each of these categories can be considered under the broader safety leadership criteria of vision, personal commitment, decision-making and transparency.

-Research conducted by Dr Kirstin Ferguson has identified the changing trends in safety disclosures over the past decade, as well as rates of disclosure by industry sector.
+The research also identified the changing trends in safety disclosures over the past decade, as well as rates of disclosure by industry sector.

 You can download the following free white papers, as well as Dr Kirstin Ferguson’s PhD, by clicking on the links below.
 For further information, please use the contact form below.